gocd/docs.go.cd/introduction/concepts_in_go.md

 <a name="fetch_artifact"/>
 ### Fetching artifacts

-Go provides a special task called a "Fetch Artifact Task", which allows artifacts to be fetched and used, from any ancestor pipeline - that is, any pipeline that is upstream of the current pipeline.
-Go will ensure that the correct version of the artifact is fetched, irrespective of anything else that might be going on in the system.
+GoCD provides a special task called a "Fetch Artifact Task", which allows artifacts to be fetched and used, from any ancestor pipeline - that is, any pipeline that is upstream of the current pipeline.
+GoCD will ensure that the correct version of the artifact is fetched, irrespective of anything else that might be going on in the system.

 In the image shown below, the jobs in Stage 1 of Pipeline 1 publish some artifacts.
 In Stage 2, a Fetch Artifact Task fetches the artifact published in